tygrdotdev/katarogu/README.md

 > [!WARNING]
 > Katarogu is currently in alpha stages of development, breaking changes, bugs and missing features are to be expected.

-> [!NOTE]
-> This is a complete rewrite from the original version of Katarogu which depended on PocketBase.
-You can find the original's source under the [old](https://github.com/tygrdotdev/katarogu/tree/old) branch.
-Once Katarogu reaches beta stages, this branch will be deleted.

 ## Tech stack

 - Framework: [NextJS](https://nextjs.org/)